-(a) (i) the Company and its subsidiaries have, and are in compliance with the terms of, all Federal, state, local and foreign governmental approvals, authorizations, certificates, franchises, licenses, notices, permits (including Environmental Permits (as defined below)) and rights ("Permits") necessary for it to own, lease or operate its properties and assets and to carry on its business as now conducted, (ii) there has occurred no default under any such Permit, (iii) with respect to such Permits, no action or proceeding is pending or, to the knowledge of the Company, threatened in writing against the Company, (iv) the business of the Company and its subsidiaries has been and is being conducted in compliance with all applicable laws, including, without limitation, all laws concerning privacy and/or data protection; (v) no investigation or review by any Government Entity of the Company or any of its subsidiaries is pending or, to the knowledge of the Company or, to the knowledge of the Company or any of its subsidiaries is pending or, to the knowledge of the Company or any of its subsidiaries is pending or, to the knowledge of the Company or any of its subsidiaries is pending or, to the knowledge of the Company or any of its subsidiaries is pending or, to the knowledge of the Company, threatened in writing; (vi) neither the Company nor any of its subsidiaries has received any written communication in the past two years from a Government Entity that alleges that the Company or any of its subsidiaries is not in compliance in any material respect with any applicable law; and (vii) the management contracts relating to the management of real or leased property entered into by the Company and its subsidiaries comply with all applicable laws.
-"Environmental Permit" means any permit, license, approval or other authorization issued under any applicable law, regulation and other requirement of any country, state, municipality or other subdivision thereof relating to pollution or protection of health or the environment, i

-(b) each of the Company and its subsidiaries is in compliance with all applicable Environmental Laws (as hereafter defined);

-(c) each of the Company and its subsidiaries and their respective properties, assets, businesses and operations is, and has been, and their respective properties, assets, businesses and operations are, and have been, in compliance with all applicable Environmental Laws and Environmental Permits.
+- (a) (i) the Company and its subsidiaries have, and are in compliance with the terms of, all Federal, state, local and foreign governmental approvals, authorizations, certificates, franchises, licenses, notices, permits (including Environmental Permits (as defined below)) and rights ("Permits") necessary for it to own, lease or operate its properties and assets and to carry on its business as now conducted, (ii) there has occurred no default under any such Permit, (iii) with respect to such Permits, no action or proceeding is pending or, to the knowledge of the Company, threatened in writing against the Company, (iv) the business of the Company and its subsidiaries has been and is being conducted in compliance with all applicable laws, including, without limitation, all laws concerning privacy and/or data protection; (v) no investigation or review by any Government Entity of the Company or any of its subsidiaries is pending or, to the knowledge of the Company, threatened in writing; (vi) neither the Company nor any of its subsidiaries has received any written communication in the past two years from a Government Entity that alleges that the Company or any of its subsidiaries is not in compliance in any material respect with any applicable law; and (vii) the management contracts relating to the management of real or leased property entered into by the Company and its subsidiaries comply with all applicable laws.
+"Environmental Permit" means any permit, license, approval or other authorization issued under any applicable law, regulation and other requirement of any country, state, municipality or other subdivision thereof relating to pollution or protection of health or the environment, including laws, regulations or other requirements governing discharges, releases of Hazardous Materials (as defined in Section 2.14(d) below) into ambient air, surface water, ground water or land, or otherwise relating to the manufacture, processing, distribution, use, treatment, storage, disposal, transport, or handling of Hazardo - (b) each of the Company and its subsidiaries is in compliance with all applicable Environmental Laws (as hereafter defined); - (c) each of the Company and its subsidiaries and their respective properties, assets, businesses and operations is, and has been, and their respective properties, assets, businesses and operations are, and have been, in compliance with all applicable Environmental Laws and Environmental Permits.
 "Environmental Laws" means any federal, state, local or foreign statute, code, ordinance, rule, regulation, judgment, order, writ, decree or injunction, including the requirement to register underground storage tanks, relating to: (i) emissions, discharges, releases or threatened releases of Hazardous Material into the environment, including, without limitation, into ambient air, soil, sediments, land surface or subsurface, buildings or facilities, surface water, groundwater, publicly-owned treatment works, septic systems or land; or (ii) the generation, treatment, storage, recycling, disposal, use, handling, manufacturing, transportation or shipment of Hazardous Material; including without limitation, the following statutes, their implementing regulations and any state corollaries: the Hazardous Materials Transportation Act, 49 U.S.C.
 Section 1801 et seq., the Resource Conservation and Recovery Act, 42 U.S.C.
 Section 6901 et seq., the Comprehensive Environmental Response, Compensation and Liability Act, as amended by the Superfund Amendments and Reauthorization Act, 42 U.S.C.
-Section 9601 et seq., the Toxic Substances Control Act, 15 U.S.C.
+Section 1251 et seq., the Toxic Substances Control Act, 15 U.S.C.
 Section 2601 et seq., the Clean Water Act, 33 U.S.C.
-Section 1251 et seq. and the Clean Air Act, 42 U.S.C.
-Section 7401 et seq.; and

-(d) the Company is not aware that, during the period of ownership or operation by the Company and its subsidiaries of any of their properties, there has been any Release (as defined below) of
+Section 1251 et seq., and the Clean Air Act, 42 U.S.C.
+Section 7401 et seq.; and - (d) the Company is not aware that, during the period of ownership or operation by the Company and its subsidiaries of any of their properties, there has been any Release (as defined below) of